Atlanta Writing Schools

 Courses that focus on building writing and research skills are commonly offered as part of general education requirements at most colleges and universities.
 Those looking for specific programs in writing have several options in the Atlanta area, including the 3 featured here.
 Explore the coursework in the schools' programs, and then compare the institutions using the provided table of statistics.
 There's also info on several other colleges offering relevant programs in the area.

-- Emory University is a private university located around 7 miles from downtown Atlanta.
-Students there can earn certificates in creative writing or grant writing as well as bachelor's degrees in creative writing.
-Standalone classes in business and creative writing are also available at the school.
+- Emory University is a private university located around five miles from downtown Atlanta.
+Students there can earn a certificate in creative writing as well as bachelor's degrees in creative writing.
+Standalone classes in business writing are also available at the school.

 - Students who prefer a public university can look to Georgia State University, which is located right in the heart of Atlanta.
-The institution has bachelor's and master's degree programs focused in creative writing and rhetoric, in addition to doctoral programs in English.
+The institution has bachelor's and master's degree programs focused in creative writing and rhetoric, in addition to doctoral programs in English and composition.

 - Situated roughly 5 miles from downtown Atlanta, Savannah College of Art and Design's satellite campus offers a minor, bachelor's degree and master's degree in writing.
 Individual workshops and courses in the field are also available.